tallowandsons/craft-critter/README.md

 ### Generator Setup

-Generators are responsible for creating the critical CSS.
-Critter comes with built-in support for cloud-based generation, and you can also implement your own.

-- The [criticalcss.com](https://criticalcss.com) API, for cloud-based critical CSS generation.
+Critter comes pre-configured with the [criticalcss.com](https://criticalcss.com) API for cloud-based critical CSS generation.
+This professional service requires no server dependencies and operates on a pay-per-use model.

+To get started, simply configure your API key in the plugin settings under **Critter → Settings → General → Generator**.
+You can also adjust options for viewport dimensions and other generation parameters.

-- You can also implement your own generator by writing a class that extends the `BaseGenerator` and registering it with Critter.
+If you have specific requirements, you can implement your own generator by writing a class that extends the `BaseGenerator` and registering it with Critter.

-The cloud-based generator can be configured in the plugin settings under Critter → Settings → General → Generator, with options for viewport dimensions, API keys, and more.

 ### Cache Configuration